 Last but not least, develop some exciting healthy hobbies.
 I write poetry, and it helps me process life events.
 Cooking is a great hobby of mine, as well, helping me eat well, stay in great shape, experiment with my creative ideas in the kitchen, save money on food, and develop helpful hacks to share with other people to make their lives easier as well.

-I want to share with you this poem I wrote.
+I want to share with you my poem.

 "Empowering Women" #PoemsFromGod